apache/horaedb-docs/docs/src/en/sql/ddl/create_table.md

 ## Engine

 Specifies which engine this table belongs to.
-CeresDB current support `Analytic` engine type.
+HoraeDB current support `Analytic` engine type.
 This attribute is immutable.

 ## Partition Options